AndrewH1188/go-tennis-ms1/README.md

 ## Libraries frameworks and online resources:
 * [Bootstrap 4.6.0:](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
     Bootstrap was used to help with the styling of the website in forming the grid layout as well as aid the responsiveness of the site.
+* Google Chrome Dev Tools: For testing purposes.
+* Lighthouse: Used for testing website performance, check for Performance, Accessibility, Best Practices and Search Engine Optimization (SEO).
 * [Google Fonts:](https://fonts.google.com/)
-    Google fonts was used to import ‘Montserrat’ font into the style.css file which is used on all pages throughout the project.
+    Google fonts was used to import ‘Montserrat’ font into the HTML which is used on all pages throughout the project.
 * [Font Awesome:](https://fontawesome.com/)
     Font Awesome icons were used on all pages throughout the website.
 The majority of these were in the Menu as well as the footer for the Social Media icons.
 I have added other Font Awesome icons to buttons as well as for the PayPal icon for the donate.
     * Here are a list of Icons that I have used within my site for the different pages/sections.
 These have all been styled using CSS.
 I have called the style tags the following: